National Prison Radio broadcasts strongest ever schedule

 We’ve also developed our schedule to better support people while they’re locked up:

-- We are producing weekly faith content covering all the major faiths to fill the gap left by the cancellation of faith services in prisons.
+We are producing weekly faith content covering all the major faiths to fill the gap left by the cancellation of faith services in prisons.
 NPR Reflections includes a weekly 10am Sunday service, and Friday Prayers at 1:30pm for Muslim people in prison.
 To mark Ramadan, we are also broadcasting short Ramadan Reflections through the schedule where Muslim listeners describe what Ramadan means to them.
-In addition we’re offering weekly reflections from a Humanist perspective in partnership with Humanists UK.
+In addition we’re offering weekly reflections from a Humanist perspective in partnership with Humanists UK, and we work with Jewish, Pagan, Sikh, Buddhist and Hindu chaplains to provide regular faith services.

 These programmes are broadcast in addition to our regular schedule of music and talk shows, being presented by our network of people who have been through our doors while serving their own sentences, but who are now released, alongside our dedicated staff team.